Genus Ovulinata Anderson, Rogerson & Hannah, 1997

 Ecology: bacterivorous.
 Sandy marine sediments.
 The amoebae grow in a broad range of salinities (fresh to seawater).
 Known only from collection in Scotland.
 Possibly overlooked elsewhere because of its small size.
 Monospecific.

 Ovulinata parva Anderson, Rogerson & Hannah, 1996

-Diagnosis: Test ovate, round in cross-section to slightly compressed, organic, hyaline and colourless at first becoming increasingly darker amber colored with age.
+Diagnosis: Test ovate, round in cross-section to slightly compressed, organic, hyaline and colorless at first becoming increasingly darker amber colored with age.
 Aperture terminal oval to round unadorned, or sometimes surrounded by a shallow collar.
 Pseudopodia hyaline, sometimes branched, long tapered to a point, arising directly from the aperture or from the periphery of a thin web of ectoplasm emergent from the aperture.
 Nucleus round.
 Nucleolus central to slightly eccentric, round (1 to 2 µm), densely-staining.
 Fine structural features: cell body ovoid surrounded by fine fibrillar organic envelope immediately lining the inner surface of the test.
 Test with scattered small elongate pits (~1 µm in major dimension) forming depressions in the surface, without perforations.
-Pustulelike projections with hyaline interiors, appearing as refractile bodies in bright field light microscopy, may be confused with scales or mineral deposits which are lacking.
+Pustule like projections with hyaline interiors, appearing as refractive bodies in bright field light microscopy, may be confused with scales or mineral deposits which are lacking.

 Dimensions: Length 15 µm, width 11 µm, nucleus 5 µm (n=20).

 Habitat and distribution: Bacterivorous.
 Sandy marine sediments.
 The amoebae grow in a broad range of salinities (fresh to seawater).
 Known only from collection in Scotland.
 Possibly overlooked elsewhere because of its small size.